Skip to main content

 Managing Python virtual environments with venv module

-Aug 7, 2019 · Last updated: Sep 16, 2019 ·
+7 Aug 2019 · Last updated: 16 Sep 2019 ·

-Python is notorious for having a lot of different dependency management systems and tools - virtualenv, virtualenvwrapper, pipenv, pyvenv, pipx, poetry, etc. But there is a fairly new tool that comes built-in with Python3 itself that can do almost everything that aforementioned tools can do and is much more elegant and easier to use.
+Python is notorious for having a lot of different dependency management tools: virtualenv, virtualenvwrapper, pipenv, pyvenv, pipx, poetry, etc. But the venv module is a fairly new and easier to use tool that comes built-in with Python3.3+.
+To use it, just navigate to your project folder and do:

 $ python3 -m venv ./venv